BrunoValles/BrunoValles/README.md

-- I’m currently learning Selenium, Javascript and React.
+- I’m currently learning Javascript, specifically Node, Express and React.
 - You can reach me on bruno.valles.work@gmail.com

 <!---